NotJustJoe/libfttester/README.md

 INSIDE THE FOLDER ARE THE AVAILABLE MAKE COMMANDS:

-1 - Run a test for a specific function
+1 - Run a test for a specific function<br />
 $>make atoi
-will make ft_atoi function tests.

-2 - Run basics tests, only the mandatory part
+2 - Run basics tests, only the mandatory part<br />
 $>make base

-3 - Run bonus only.
+3 - Run bonus only.<br />
 $>make bonus

-4 - Run every tests, mandatory and bonus.
+4 - Run every tests, mandatory and bonus.<br />
-$>make all
+$>make all (not done yet)

-5 - Run tests for Functions that accepts NULL parameters
+5 - Run tests for Functions that accepts NULL parameters<br />
 $>make null

 -----